Honey possum: Description

-The pelage is a cream colour below that merges to rufous at the flanks, the overall coloration of the upperparts is a mix of brown and grey hairs.
-A dark brown central stripe extends from the rump to a mid-point between the ears, this is a more distinct stripe than the two paler adjacent stripes.
-The length of the tail is from 70 to 100 mm, exceeding the combined body and head length of 65 to 85 mm, and has a prehensile ability that assists in climbing.
+Honey possums are small animals, somewhat resembling voles.
+Their pelage is a cream colour below that merges to rufous at the flanks, the overall coloration of the upperparts is a mix of brown and grey hairs.
+They are readily distinguished by their exceptionally long muzzle and three brown stripes from the head to the rump: a dark brown central stripe extends from the rump to a mid-point between the ears, this is a more distinct stripe than the two paler adjacent stripes.
+The length of the tail is from 70 to 100 mm, exceeding the combined body and head length of 65 to 85 mm; it is prehensile, assisting the animal in climbing.
 The recorded weight range for the species is 5 to 10 g.
+Male honey possums weigh just 7 to 11 g, and females weigh 8 to 16 g; about half the weight of a mouse.
+Their body length ranges from 6.5 to 9 cm.

 The number of teeth are fewer and most much smaller than is typical for marsupials, with the molars reduced to tiny cones.
 The dental formula of I2/1 C1/0 P1/0 M3/3 totals no more than 22 teeth.

 The morphology of the elongated snout's jaws and dentition presents a number of unique characteristics suited to the specialisation as a palynivore and nectivore.
 Tarsipes tongue is extensible and the end covered in brush-like papillae, with the redundant action of the modified or reduced teeth being replaced by the interaction of the tongue, keel-like lower incisors and a fine combing surface at the palate.

-The testes are very large in size, noted as proportionally the greatest for a mammal at 4.6 percent of the body weight.
-The sperm also has an exceptional length; its tail (flagellum) measurement of 360 micrometres also cited as the longest known.

-Specialised characters of T. rostratus include visual acuity for detecting the bright yellow inflorescence of Banksia attenuata.
+They have trichromat vision, similar to some other marsupials as well as primates but unlike most mammals which have dichromat vision.
+Their visual acuity is suited for detecting the bright yellow inflorescence of flowers such as Banksia attenuata.

 They have a typical lifespan between one and two years.

-They have trichromat vision, similar to some other marsupials as well as primates but unlike most mammals which have dichromat vision.